RidleyB/sen/_posts/2024-05-03-an-invitation.md

 *In addition to the festivities, the we have arranged for a special address by Viola Santini herself, matriarch of our esteemed family.
-Join us as Viola shares her insights on the pressing challenges facing our community and outlines the Santini family's commitment to safeguarding the prosperity and security of Sen for generations to come.*
+Join us as she shares her insights on the pressing challenges facing our community and outlines the Santini family's commitment to safeguarding the prosperity and security of Sen for generations to come.*